 Kashmir shawls in Europe

 Kashmir shawls were first introduced to the West via the sea trading routes between Europe and Asia.
 A painting of Captain John Foote of the Hon.
-East India Company (1761) by Sir Joshua Reynolds is the earliest visual record of a Kashmir Shawl worn by a European.
-In this case, it was still worn by a man in the same manner as it was used in India – tied as a sash not used as a Shawl.
+East India Company (1761) by Sir Joshua Reynolds is the earliest visual record of a Kashmir shawl worn by a European.
+In this case, it was still worn by a man in the same manner as it was used in India – tied as a sash not used as a shawl.
 It only became popular as a women’s accessory later.

 In the late 1700s, Empress Josephine, wife of Napoleon Bonaparte became famous for her collection of Kashmir shawls.
-She owned hundreds, mostly gifted to her by her husband, and are often credited for popularising the Kashmir Shawl as a women’s accessory in European fashion circles.
+She owned hundreds, mostly gifted to her by her husband, and are often credited for popularising the Kashmir shawl as a women’s accessory in European fashion circles.
 It was still a very expensive item and only worn by the elite.

 Empress Josephine, painted by Baron Antoine Jean Gros, 1790s